Onondaga people: Clan system

-The Onondaga in New York have a traditional matriachal form of government, wherein chiefs are nominated by clan mothers, rather than elected.
+The Onondaga in New York have a traditional matriarchal form of government, wherein chiefs are nominated by clan mothers, rather than elected.
 One's clan is determined by their matrilineal lineage, meaning that clan membership is inherited from the mother.
 Membership in the Onondaga is also exclusively inherited matrilineally.
-The clan system extends throughout the Haudenosaunee, and clan members from other nations are considered family.
+The clan system extends throughout the Haudenosaunee, and clan members from other Haudenosaunee nations are considered family.
 In total there are nine clans: